gnaww/weather-twitter-bot/README.md

 # weather-twitter-bot
-Updates weather forecast for East Brunswick every 5 minutes and tries to tweet it.
+Updates the weather forecast for a requested location every 5 minutes and tries to tweet it.
+Default location is East Brunswick.

+Bot doesn't tweet if forecast is unchanged since last tweet.

 Can be shut down by tweeting 'stop' at the bot.

-Bot doesn't tweet if forecast is unchanged since last tweet.
+Can change weather forecast location be tweeting 'location: \_\_\_\_' at the bot

-twitter.com/willwang_
+Bot hosted at: twitter.com/willwang_